Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/docs/MIGRATION.md

-# Migration Guide: From Embedded Agent to Sidecar Pattern
+# Migration Guide: From Embedded Agent to Agent Injection Pattern

-This guide helps teams migrate from embedding the Contrast agent in Docker images to using the sidecar pattern.
+This guide helps teams migrate from embe5.
+Enable Contrast agent injection with `contrast_enabled = true`ding the Contrast agent in Docker images to using the agent injection pattern.

 ## Why Migrate?